 It’s in both your own and your employer’s best interest for you to be as fully trained as possible so make sure you keep an eye out for ongoing training opportunities put on by the Commons Learning and Development Team or your Parliamentary Party.

-We’d also recommend that you book a Library tour as early as possible into your employment as this is an invaluable tool for researchers; they can be contacted on 3666.
+We’d also recommend that you book a Library tour as early as possible into your employment as this is an invaluable tool for researchers; they can be contacted on x3666.

 IPSA recognises the importance of learning and development.
-It is committed to offering MPs and MPs Staff a variety of training opportunities in addition to face to face training.
+It is committed to offering MPs and their staff a variety of training opportunities in addition to face-to-face training.

-There is a training page on IPSA’s website, where you will find links to e-learning videos, links to HR and Payroll training information plus links to their comprehensive ‘how to’ guides.
+There is a training page on IPSA’s website, where you will find links to step-by-step guides, e-learning and webinars.

 The Unite Branch has a number of members who are currently interning in Parliament.
 The work that they do for MPs is invaluable and many offices could not survive without the help they get from interns.
 The Branch has been campaigning to make interns aware of their rights and secure a minimum wage.
 If an employer asks a member of staff to work set hours and to perform tasks that they rely on, the law states that they must pay the minimum wage.
 We recognise the place that internships have in allowing people to gain experience but we do not want to see anyone get exploited and also feel that there are inherent issues of accessibility to employment around this.
 On the other hand, we wouldn’t recommend taking an internship and then marching in on your first day and demanding a wage, as most MPs use the majority of their limited staffing budget.

-If you feel you are being asked to do work outside your position of an intern, please do get in touch with a staff representation body, such as the Unite Branch and/or the Department of Resources’ Personnel Advice Service (PAS) for advice.
-Although the PAS will deal with enquiries about employment issues, all payroll enquiries should be directed to the payroll team at IPSA – email@example.com.
+If you feel you are being asked to do work outside your position of an intern, please do get in touch with a staff representation body for advice.
+Although the PAS will deal with enquiries about employment issues, all payroll enquiries should be directed to the payroll team at IPSA – firstname.lastname@example.org.